Meet Taki, your local Kamakura guide.

 We can also pick you up directly from your hotel for a smooth and stress-free start to your tour.

 Born and raised in Kamakura, Takumi knows both the famous landmarks and the hidden corners of his hometown.
-With professional hospitality experience across Japan and aboard an international cruise ship, he combines insider knowledge with a global perspective—making each journey unique, personal, and memorable.
+With professional hospitality experience across Japan and aboard an international cruise ship, he combines insider knowledge with a global perspective—creating tours that feel personal, thoughtful, and memorable.

 See more of our cultural experiences and guest moments on Instagram: